 - Fortunately, with the newest version of Photoshop Elements (version 9) being able to work with layers and masking, you don’t need to purchase the big kahuna CS5 version in order to post-process your photos.
 At around $99, Photoshop Elements will easily fit the bill.
 (You can download a 30-day free trial of Photoshop Elements.
 Click here to jump directly to the trial download page on Adobe’s website.)

 - To show my appreciation to Trey for his hdr tutorial, I got in touch with him and offered him an hour of my time at no charge to consult him on some SEO strategies for his website.
 He accepted, put some of my strategies in place, and was pleased with the results.
-(This is by no means an advertisement for my consulting services, as I don't have a consulting service.
-I usually only do consulting for friends.)

 - Trey was interested in some more of my consulting and I was interested in some of his consulting, so we traded our services evenly hour-for-hour.

 - Fast-forward to today and I’ve continued working on my hdr photography skills.
 I’ve since learned a lot about composition, which fascinates me because it has a lot to do with psychology and I think that’s really cool.

 - As I continue to show my pictures to friends, family and other people I’m in contact with, I can see their eyes light up when they see my photos for the first time.
 This always reminds me of my first reaction, and I enjoy being the one who introduces them to hdr photography.